solidusio/edgeguides/customization/customizing-the-core.md

 The Solidus ecosystem used to rely heavily on `#class_eval` for overrides, but `#prepend` is a much better option.
 In case you're curious and want to dig deeper into the internals of what's going on, there are a few tutorials on Ruby's ancestors chain and what makes `#prepend` better than its alternatives.
 Check out "[Ruby modules: Include vs Prepend vs Extend](https://medium.com/@leo_hetsch/ruby-modules-include-vs-prepend-vs-extend-f09837a5b073)" and "[A class\_eval monkey-patching pattern with prepend](https://bibwild.wordpress.com/2016/12/27/a-class_eval-monkey-patching-pattern-with-prepend/)".
 You may see old guides, tutorials and extensions still using `#class_eval`, but you should know this is a deprecated pattern.
 {% endhint %}

 You can customize the `Spree::Product#available?` method by writing a module that will be prepended to `Spree::Product`.
-In the Solidus ecosystem, we call such modules **decorators.** Decorators are usually named in a descriptive way, that expresses how the decorator extends the original class.
+In the Solidus ecosystem, we call such modules **overrides.** Overrides are usually named in a descriptive way, that expresses how the override extends the original class.

-Here's our `AddGlobalHiddenFlag` decorator for `Spree::Product`, along with its related spec:
+Here's our `AddGlobalHiddenFlag` override for `Spree::Product`, along with its related spec:

 {% tabs %}
 {% tab title="add\_global\_hidden\_flag.rb" %}
-{% code title="app/decorators/amazing\_store/spree/product/add\_global\_hidden\_flag.rb" %}
+{% code title="app/overrides/amazing\_store/spree/product/add\_global\_hidden\_flag.rb" %}
 ```ruby
 module AmazingStore
   module Spree